davidhubbard/tiva-ussh/libti2cit/README.md

 If you get `I2C_SCSR_RREQ` and do not want to send data, send 0xFF to indicate you have nothing to say.

-Advanced features like dual slave addresses and clock stretching are also possible, but not discussed here.

 License
 -------